WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

   The time when we want to spawn.

   * Possible values: Real values in the range :math:`[0, T]`.
-The values will be rounded to the nearest timestep interval.
+The values will be rounded to the nearest time-step interval.
   * Data type: float
   * Used by: The method ``spawn_at_time``.